 Make sure you’re claiming every cent you can for depreciation.

 Depreciation is one of the major tax benefits that property investors can claim.
-Depreciation occurs as an item’s worth becomes less over time as it is used and it wears out.
+Depreciation occurs as an item’s worth becomes less over time as it is used and wears out.
 When you’re talking about a tax deduction, depreciation is a method of allocating the cost of an item over its useful life.
-For example, if your investment property has an oven that is valued at $1,000 and has a ten year life, you can claim $100 against your taxable income for 10 years on that individual item.
+For example, if your investment property has an oven that is valued at $1,000 and has a ten-year life, you can claim $100 against your taxable income for 10 years on that individual item.

 With an investment property, you are only allowed to claim depreciation on certain items against your taxable income.
 There are two types of depreciation tax deductions that you can claim: